Egojr/optagan/README.md

 ### Evaluation

 Evaluation of the results can be performed by using the two simple and easy to use scripts: `get_fid.py` and `get_bleu.py`.
-To calculate the FID score, however, the GLOVE embeddings and the InferSent model and required, and they can be downloaded from [InferSent repository.](https://github.com/facebookresearch/InferSent)
+To calculate the FID score, however, the GLOVE embeddings and the InferSent model are required, and they can be downloaded from [InferSent repository.](https://github.com/facebookresearch/InferSent)

 ### References